kishanpatel789/kp_data_dev_site/content/posts/019_SlowlyChangingDimensions.md

 However, there are two cons:

 - Type 3 SCDs track limited history.
-When Mr. Potter moves again, we'll update `current_address` and lose track how he once lived at Grimmauld Place.
+When Mr. Potter moves again, we'll update `current_address` and lose track of how he once lived at Grimmauld Place.
 Effectively, we can only keep track of "current" and "original" values.
 - The field count can explode.
-Here we chose to add a field for address, so we have `original_address` and `current_address`.
+Here we chose to track changes to the address, so we have `original_address` and `current_address`.
 But what about other fields?
 Should we add current/original pairs for `last_name`, `phone_number`, `marital_status`?
 The table can quickly become too wide to be manageable.

 For these reasons, Type 3 SCDs are useful only to track one prior version of a value.
 It should not be used for full historical tracking.

 ## SCD Type 4

-Type 4 is where we begin parting the waters.
+Type 4 is where we part the waters.
 This approach uses two separate tables for the dimension: a current table and a historic table.

 Unsurprisingly, the current table has only the current version of each record.
 The historic table has all versions with a timestamp of when the record became active.

 When a change occurs, the record in the current table is updated, and a new record is inserted in the historic table.

-Mr. Potter's new address can be modeled in tables `dim_patient` and `dim_patient_hist` as such:
+Mr. Potter's address change can be modeled in tables `dim_patient` and `dim_patient_hist` as such:

 <div markdown=1 class="flex flex-col md:flex-row md:space-x-2 md:gap-2 py-2 items-stretch">
 <div markdown=1 class="w-full md:w-[48%]">